 Welcome!

-I am a freelance writer, radio programmer, and current PhD student in ethnomusicology at Indiana University, Bloomington.
-I have experience in writing music criticism, features, and publicity, as well as academic editing.
+I am a freelance writer, radio programmer, and current PhD candidate in the Department of Folklore and Ethnomusicology at Indiana University, Bloomington.
+I have experience in academic writing and editing, music features, publicity, corporate publications, and audio production.
 You'll find my most recent work on this page and full archives at the links below and in the side menu.
 Contact me via email or social media for more!

 Recent Writing